egzontina/mirror-clo/STYLEGUIDE.md

 ## Person

+The person you use will depend on the content you are writing.

 Generally in blog posts, it's normal to write from first person singular point of view.
-"I've found" or "I think" are common.
+"I've found" or "I think" are common when writing an opinion piece.
+If you are writing an opinion piece, use first person.

-In tutorials we should use first person plural "we" and second person "you."
+However in technical tutorials we should use first person plural "we" and second person "you."

 Instead of...